German revolutions of 1848–1849

 The German revolutions of 1848–1849 (Deutsche Revolution 1848/1849), the opening phase of which was also called the March Revolution (Märzrevolution), were initially part of the Revolutions of 1848 that broke out in many European countries.
 They were a series of loosely coordinated protests and rebellions in the states of the German Confederation, including the Austrian Empire.
-The revolutions, which stressed pan-Germanism, demonstrated popular discontent with the traditional, largely autocratic political structure of the thirty-nine independent states of the Confederation that inherited the German territory of the former Holy Roman Empire after its dismantlement as a result of the Napoleonic Wars.
-This process began in the mid 1840s.
+The revolutions, which stressed pan-Germanism, liberalism, and parliamentarianism, demonstrated popular discontent with the traditional, largely autocratic political structure of the 39 independent states of the Confederation that inherited the German territory of the former Holy Roman Empire after its dismantlement as a result of the Napoleonic Wars.
+This process began in the mid-1840s.

 The middle-class elements were committed to liberal principles, while the working class sought radical improvements to their working and living conditions.
-As the middle class and working class components of the Revolution split, the conservative aristocracy defeated it.
+As the middle- and working-class components of the Revolution split, the conservative aristocracy defeated it.
 Liberals were forced into exile to escape political persecution, where they became known as Forty-Eighters.
 Many emigrated to the United States, settling from Wisconsin to Texas.

 Events leading up to the revolutions

 The groundwork of the 1848 uprising was laid as early as the Hambacher Fest of 1832, when public unrest began to grow in the face of heavy taxation and political censorship.
-The Hambacher Fest is also noteworthy for the Republicans adopting the black-red-gold colours used on today's national flag of Germany as a symbol of the Republican movement and of the unity among the German-speaking people.
+The Hambacher Fest is also noteworthy for the Republicans' adoption of the black-red-gold colours used on today's national flag of Germany as a symbol of the Republican movement and unity among German-speaking people.
+The song "Fürsten zum Land Hinaus!" originated from the festival, and quickly garnered popular support for the abolition of monarchy and establishment of a republic.

-Activism for liberal reforms spread through many of the German states, each of which had distinct revolutions.
-They were also inspired by the street demonstrations of workers and artisans led in Paris, France, from 22 February through 24, 1848, which resulted in the abdication by King Louis-Philippe of France and his exile in Britain.
+Activism for liberal reforms spread through many of the German states, each of which had a distinct revolution.
+It was also inspired by the street demonstrations led by workers and artisans in Paris, which took place through 22 to 24 February 1848 and resulted in the abdication of King Louis-Philippe of France and his exile to Britain.
 In France the revolution of 1848 became known as the February Revolution.

-The revolutions spread from France across Europe; they erupted soon thereafter in Austria and Germany, beginning with the large demonstrations on 13 March 1848, in Vienna.
-This resulted in the resignation of Prince von Metternich as chief minister to Emperor Ferdinand I of Austria, and his going into exile in Britain.
-Because of the date of the Vienna demonstrations, the revolutions in Germany are usually called the March Revolution (Märzrevolution).
+The revolutions spread from France across Europe; demonstrations against the government erupted soon thereafter in both Austria and Germany, beginning with large protests on 13 March 1848 in Vienna.
+This resulted in the resignation of Prince von Metternich as chief minister to Emperor Ferdinand I of Austria and his exile in Britain.
+Because of the date of the Vienna demonstrations, the protests throughout Germany are usually called the March Revolution (Märzrevolution).

-Fearing the fate of Louis-Philippe, some monarchs in Germany accepted some of the demands of the revolutionaries, at least temporarily.
+Afraid of suffering the same fate as Louis-Philippe of France, some German monarchs acquiesced to the revolutionaries' demands, at least temporarily.
 In the south and west, large popular assemblies and mass demonstrations took place.
 They demanded freedom of the press, freedom of assembly, written constitutions, arming of the people, and a parliament.